DegreeBachelor of Science with a major in Applied Exercise Science

 - A student may only enroll in any EXS or ATC prefix course a maximum of two times.
 Enrollment in a course consists of achieving a WP or WF or a letter grade.
 Receiving a W in a course is not considered officially enrolled and will not result in academic penalty.

-Upon successful completion of the Applied Exercise Science Program students will:
+Upon successful completion of the AES program students will:

 - Demonstrate knowledge of and clinical proficiency in the following content areas for both apparently healthy and chronic disease populations: a) pre-participation screening/ health risk appraisal and stratification, b) fitness assessment and evaluation c) the design of individually tailored exercise prescription, d) appropriate exercise techniques.